zappascout/devil_notes-sources/docs/notes_18_devil.md

 "[Silicon Valley parents
 banning tech for their kids][beeb]", *BBC News*, 5 June 2019; "[Silicon Valley parents are raising their kids tech-free - and it should be a red flag][techfree]," *Business Insider*, Feb 18, 2018; "[Tablets out, imagination in: the schools that shun technology][tab]," *The Guardian*, 2 December, 2015.
-By 2026 the first thorough research was arriving to shoe why we should all follow their lead: see "[Is AI ruining our skills?
+By 2026 the first thorough research was arriving to show why we should all follow their lead: see "[Is AI ruining our skills?
 Early results are in — and they’re not good][ruin]", *Nature*, 18 June 2026.
-And again, the tech companies' carelessness is being noticed (try) "[University of Arizona students boo Eric Schmidt’s AI cheerleading during commencement: SiIicon Valley can’t seem to read the room.][eric]" *The Verge*, 17 May 2026, or "[Resistance: A populist backlash is building against AI.][resist]" *MIT Technology Review*, 21 April 2026.
+And again, the tech companies' carelessness is being noticed...try "[University of Arizona students boo Eric Schmidt’s AI cheerleading during commencement: SiIicon Valley can’t seem to read the room][eric]," *The Verge*, 17 May 2026, or "[Resistance: A populist backlash is building against AI][resist]," *MIT Technology Review*, 21 April 2026.
 [beeb]: <https://www.bbc.com/news/av/world-us-canada-48533999>
 [techfree]: <https://www.businessinsider.com/silicon-valley-parents-raising-their-kids-tech-free-red-flag-2018-2?op=1>
 [tab]: <https://www.theguardian.com/teacher-network/2015/dec/02/schools-that-ban-tablets-traditional-education-silicon-valley-london>